erc-dharma/dharma/readme.md

 This will clone all DHARMA repositories and create the main database (`dbs/texts.sqlite`).

+To add a new repository, you need to add an entry the file `repos/project-documentation/DHARMA_repositories.tsv`.
+The update process will pick it up and pull the repository.

 There is also a separate, secondary database for searching parallel verses.
 It is stored at `dbs/parallels.sqlite`.
 To build it, run: